jeremydumoulin/gtfs4ev/README.md

 - [x] Get the code ready for collaboration: upload to GitLab and better comment classes
 - [x] Upgrade data filtering
 - [x] Map GTFS shapes with OSM data
+- [x] Spatio-temporal visualisation of the fleet evolution: added in the main for the time being

 ## License